ezmsg-org/ezmsg-lsl/README.md

 2. Fork ezmsg-lsl and clone your fork to your local computer.
 3. Open a terminal and `cd` to the cloned folder.
 4. `uv sync` to create a .venv and install dependencies.
+5. (Optional) Install pre-commit hooks: `uv run pre-commit install`
-5. After editing code and making commits, Run the test suite before making a PR: `uv run pytest tests`
+6. After editing code and making commits, Run the test suite before making a PR: `uv run pytest tests`
    * Currently, there are no substantial tests.